Batara Immigration Law header image

 The changes which went into effect that day are summarized in the podcast below.

-Lingering Effects Of IIRAIRA: A Quarter Century Of Unabated Immigration Harm
+Lingering Effects Of IIRAIRA: 27 Years Of Unabated Immigration Harm

 To say the least, I am dismayed – though not surprised – by the lingering effects caused by the enactment of the Illegal Immigration Reform and Immigrant Responsibility Act.